Food Poisoning Lawyer

 Van Sant Law, LLC, is a personal injury firm with extensive experience in handling food poisoning claims.
 Foodborne illness cases can be extremely complex and often require expert testimony from medical specialists.
 During your case, we must prove that the manufacturer or seller of the food was negligent in processing or selling the food, that the negligence resulted in the contamination, and that the contamination caused injury.

 Our Atlanta food poisoning law firm will conduct a thorough investigation of your case and provide the competent legal counsel and representation that you need when seeking damages for your injuries.
 Personal injury benefits may include compensation for lost wages, medical bills, pain and suffering, and other losses.
-Contact us at any one of our locations in Atlanta, Alpharetta, Athens, Cumming, Duluth, Lawrenceville, Sandy Springs, and Gainesville to discuss your case.
+Contact us at any one of our locations in Atlanta, Alpharetta, Athens, Cumming, Duluth, Lawrenceville, Sandy Springs, and Gainesville to discuss your case with a food poisoning lawyer.

 Please Note: An Overnight Hospital Stay Is a Requirement for Our Firm to Accept Any Food Poisoning Case